Regression-based proximal causal inference for right-censored time-to-event data: Univariate NCO and unmeasured confounder

-In Assumption~\ref{assump:ah-star}, we allow the effect of $(A,X)$ to be time-varying and nonlinear, so that $A$ may have arbitrary interaction $X$.
+In Assumption~\ref{assump:ah-star}, we allow the effect of $(A,X)$ to be time-varying and nonlinear, so that $A$ may have arbitrary interaction with $X$.
 We also allow the effect of $U$ to be time-varying; however, we impose that $(A, X)$ does not have an additive interaction with the unmeasured confounders $U$ on the hazard scale.
-Identification and estimation of $\beta_A$ under this more flexible model is further discussed in Appendix S2, the main text will focus primarily on the simpler formulation Model~\eqref{eq:ah} to facilitate the exposition.
+Identification and estimation of the causal effect under this more flexible model is further discussed in Appendix S2.
+The main text will focus primarily on the simpler formulation in Model~\eqref{eq:ah0} to facilitate the exposition.

 For each subject, suppose we also observe a negative control outcome (NCO) $W$ that is not directly affected by the treatment, and a negative control exposure $Z$ that does not have a direct effect on $W$, $T$ or $C$.
-Formally, we make the following assumption: \begin{assumption}[Negative control variables] The NCE $Z$ and NCO $W$ satisfy $A\indep W\mid U, X$ and $Z\indep (W, T, C)\mid A, U, X$. \end{assumption} Assumption~\ref{assump:nc} corresponds to the formal assumptions defining negative control variables (\textcite{miao2018identifying} and \textcite{tchetgen2020introduction}), with the outcome variable now given in terms of the primary time-to-event and potential censoring time $(T, C)$.
-Figure~\ref{fig:nc-dag} shows a possible directed acyclic graph (DAG) with negative control variables satisfying Assumption~\ref{assump:nc}.
+Formally, we make the following assumption: \begin{assumption}[Negative control variables] The NCE $Z$ and NCO $W$ satisfy $A\indep W\mid U, X$ and $Z\indep (W, T)\mid A, U, X$. \end{assumption} Assumption~\ref{assump:nc} corresponds to the formal assumptions defining negative control variables (\textcite{miao2018identifying} and \textcite{tchetgen2020introduction}), with the outcome variable now given in terms of the primary time-to-event $T$.

-Potential negative control variables abound in epidemiological studies. \textcite{shi2020selective} provides more examples of possible DAGs. \textcite{shi2020selective} provided a comprehensive review of studies using auxiliary information as negative control variables.
-Prior use of negative control variables has included health habits (drinking, smoking, illicit drug use) and frequency of pre-exposure primary care visits, ophthalmology visits, accidental injuries, laboratory measurements or medical conditions that satisfy the required Assumption~\ref{assump:nc} and are relevant to a specific source of unmeasured confounders of concern.